-The Senior Vice President, Chief Public Affairs, Communications, and Sustainability Officer is the corporate executive team member responsible for water-related issues and reports directly to the Chairman and CEO on water-related risks and opportunities at the global level.
-The SVP works directly with the Vice President for Global Public Policy, Environmental Sustainability, and Social Impact to set our global sustainability strategy and goals, including our water-related goals, to track performance against those goals and ensure coordination across Business Units.
-The SVP provides a written report every two months to the Public Policy and Sustainability Committee (PPSC) of the Board on important sustainability trends and our progress against our sustainability goals, including water-related goals.
-The SVP also presents to the PPSC at least once a year on the accomplishment of the Company's sustainability goals.
+The Senior Vice President and Global Chief of Communications, Sustainability and Strategic Partnerships is the corporate executive team member responsible for waterrelated issues and reports directly to the Chairman and CEO on water-related risks and opportunities at the global level.
+The SVP works directly with the Vice President for Global Public Policy, Environmental Sustainability, and Social Impact to set our global sustainability strategy and goals, including our water-related goals, to track performance against those goals and ensure coordination across Operating Units.
+The SVP provides a written report every two months to the ESG and Public Policy Committee (ESGPPC) of the Board on important sustainability trends and our progress against our sustainability goals, including water-related goals.
+The SVP also presents to the ESGPPC at least once a year on the accomplishment of the Company's sustainability goals.